 A: Britain and other E.U. countries have put together elaborate and costly contingency plans.
 Brits have also been hoarding toilet paper and chocolate just in case.

 A: It’s definitely possible.
 One study that came out before May made her deal last year estimated there were five possible scenarios for Brexit.
 All but one resulted in no deal.

 Q: Does the E.U. want a no-deal for Britain?

 A: European leaders have voiced real concerns about a no-deal Brexit.
 It could disrupt their own agreements, too.
 But the E.U. is also worried about other countries trying to leave the bloc, so it is driving a hard bargain with Britain and offering few concessions.

 Q: Have E.U. leaders tried to help May at all?

 However, they also said there was little room for more negotiations, writing: “We are not in a position to agree to anything that changes or is inconsistent with the Withdrawal Agreement.”
-And after the deal was voted down a second time, Barnier basically said that the E.U. had done what it could do.
+After the deal was voted down a second time, E.U. chief negotiator Michel Barnier basically said the E.U. had done what it could do.

 Q: Do any British politicians have a better idea?

 A: Others claim to.
 Corbyn says he could solve the Irish border problem without a backstop, for example, and avoid a no-deal Brexit.
 May and Corbyn are trying to work together to come up with an idea, but opposition leaders have complained that May has not moved far from her red lines.

 So, we probably won’t find out how these ideas work in practice unless May loses her job.